Costa Rica Escorted Tours6 tours available

 9 days from San Jose to San Jose

 Get closer to nature with Costa Rica guided tours and never look at the natural world the same way again.
 It doesn't take long to come to understand… Read more

 CR10 Costa Rica Tour

 13 days from San Jose to San Jose

-This tour is an easier variation on our longer Costa Rica tours that also include Nicaragua.
-Many of the same places are included, but this trip… Read more
+This tour is an easier-paced variation on some of our other longer Costa Rica tours.
+Many of the same places are included, but this trip is a bit… Read more

 CR2 Costa Rica Tour

 14 days from San Jose to San Jose

 On our Costa Rica tour you will discover how Costa Rica earns its reputation as a natural wonderland on this two-week adventure through one of the… Read more

 PA2 Panama & Costa Rica Tour

 18 days from Panama City to San Jose

 On our Panama & Costa Rica tour you'll see that this bounteous Central American region is one that is often overlooked by the traveller, a factor… Read more

 More About Costa Rica